redactedontop/redactedontop.github.io/src/content/blog/luca-part-1.md

 }
 ```

-What we learned today: rust is our friend; you code differently in rust comparted to other languages; add more customizability without repetition; don't return true if a variable is true or false if it's false... just return the variable; for the love of god, don't specify everything and the kitchen sink in your variable names.
+What did we learn today, kids?
+"Rust and cargo are our best friends; You code differently in rust comparted to other languages; Add more customizability without repetition; Don't return true if a variable is true or false if it's false... just return the variable; For the love of god, don't specify everything and the kitchen sink in your variable names".
+Great job!

 ### Full code